When will I see you again? Sport bids to step out of virus shadow - France 24

 -- The ATP and WTA will not resume tournament play until July 13 at the earliest.

--- The United States Tennis Association will decide mid-June whether or not the US Open will take place in New York.
+-- The United States Tennis Association will decide in mid-June on the US Open in New York.

--- Low-key action has returned with an eight-man exhibition competition in the tiny town of Hoehr-Grenzhausen in Germany.
-The series does not have spectators, ball boys or line judges.

--- Patrick Mouratoglou, the coach of Serena Williams, says he is planning a league of 50 matches at his academy near Nice in the south of France with "millions of US dollars in prize money".
-It will be broadcast live under the title "Ultimate Tennis Showdown" starting on the weekend of May 16.

 MOTOR SPORT